 - All leave taken by employees under this policy must be designated in time keeping records as FML (full days and time less than full days).

-- FML records of employees who transfer to another department at the university within 12 months of FML use will be forwarded to the new department.
+- FML records of employees who transfer to another department within the university within 12 months of FML use will be forwarded to the new department.

 I. Confidential Medical Records

 Records and documents relating to medical certifications, recertification, and medical histories or genetic information of the employee or employee's family members should be maintained in separate files and treated as confidential medical records.
 These records do not go into the employee's personnel file.
 The medical information may be released only:

 - to the employee's supervisor, manager, designated team leader or Human Resources if needed to make adjustments in job duties/responsibilities due to work restrictions resulting from the medical condition; or